-Office of the Police & Crime Commissioner - Overspend £0.020m
+Office of the Police & Crime Commissioner - Underspend £0.102m

 Included above is the cost of the Office of the Police and Crime Commissioner.
-The revised budget for the year was £0.834m and the outturn was £0.854m.
-The overspend relates to the Youth Engagement Project (decision notice DM.2019/11).
+The revised budget for the year was £0.930m and the outturn was £0.828m.
+The underspend related mainly to the Deputy Commissioner role being vacant; other significant underspends were experienced in travelling and office running costs, as all the staff worked from home and did not travel to meetings.

-The Office of the Police and Crime Commissioner is responsible for commissioning services to support the Police and Crime Plan.
-In addition to the Commissioner's Community Safety budget, £2.785m of grant-funded expenditure was administered by the Office of the Police and Crime Commissioner during the financial year.
-This included Ministry of Justice grant to support victims of crime, and from Welsh Government for the VAWDASV programme.
+The Office of the Police and Crime Commissioner is responsible for commissioning services to support the Police and Crime Plan which amounted to £5.2m in 2020-2021.
+This was funded from the Commissioner's Community Safety budget and grants including Ministry of Justice grant to support victims of crime, and from Welsh Government for the VAWDASV programme.
+This expenditure was administered by the Office of the Police and Crime Commissioner during the financial year.